dblythy/docs/_includes/cloudcode/cloud-code.md

 - `validateMasterKey`: whether the validator should run on `masterKey` (defaults to false).
 - `fields`: an `Array` or `Object` of fields that are required on the request.
 - `requireUserKeys`: an `Array` of fields to be validated on `request.user`.
+- `skipWithMasterKey`: whether the trigger should "skip" if `masterKey` is provided.

 The full range of built-in Validation Options on `.fields` are: